 By Chan Master Sheng Yen As a long-time monk, scholar, and founder of monasteries in Asia and North America, Master Sheng Yen is uniquely qualified to explain the correct — therefore "orthodox" — beliefs that have guided Chinese Buddhism for over 1,500 years.
 Written while the author was on solitary retreat, OCB was Master Sheng Yen's response to many questions he received about Chinese Buddhism.
 Using a question-and-answer format, the book explores a wide range of subjects, from what it means to be a Buddhist to sudden enlightenment.
-This English translation is therefore a welcome addition to the Western literature of Buddhism, and includes new annotations, appendixes, and a glossary designed for the Western reader.
-Purchase online from Amazon or contact CMC for more information.
+This English translation is, therefore, a welcome addition to the Western literature of Buddhism and includes new annotations, appendixes, and a glossary designed for the Western reader.
+Purchase online from Amazon or get the free book here.

 By Chan Master Sheng Yen The Thirty-seven Aids to Enlightenment are a set of fundamental teachings of Buddhism in the form of a list.
 The list's seeming simplicity belies the fact that it is actually a kind of road map to enlightenment for anyone who follows it with diligence and sincerity.
 The Thirty- seven Aids comprise seven groups of practices conducive to awakening.
-Each of the seven groups is itself a list of enlightenment factors, which add up to a total of thirty-seven: (1) The Four Foundations of Mindfulness, (2) The Four Proper Exertions, (3) The Four Steps to Magical Powers, (4) The Five Roots, (5) The Five Powers, (6) The Seven Factors of Enlighten- ment, and (7) The Noble Eightfold Path.
+Each of the seven groups is itself a list of enlightenment factors, which add up to a total of thirty-seven: (1) The Four Foundations of Mindfulness, (2) The Four Proper Exertions, (3) The Four Steps to Magical Powers, (4) The Five Roots, (5) The Five Powers, (6) The Seven Factors of Enlightenment, and (7) The Noble Eightfold Path.
 Master Sheng Yen's down-to-earth teachings take the reader on a progression through each of the practices, illustrating how they relate to the reader’s own path toward enlightenment.
-Purchase online from Amazon or contact CMC for more information.
+Purchase online from Amazon.

 Chan Master’s Discourse

 By Chan Master Sheng Yen In Faith in Mind Chan Master Sheng Yen (b.
 1930) comments on the revered Chinese Buddhist text, the Xinxin Ming (Faith in Mind), by the third patriarch of Chan, Sengcan (d.
 606 C.E.).
 Only a few pages long, the Xinxin Ming expresses profoundest truths about the enlightened mind.
 Master Sheng Yen approaches this poem as more than philo-sophy; he also sees it as a practical guide to meditation practice.
 He says, "True faith in mind is the belief grounded in realization that we have a fundamental, unmoving, and unchanging mind.
 This mind is precisely buddha-mind".
-Purchase online from Amazon or contact CMC for more information.
+Purchase online from Amazon.

 By Chan Master Sheng Yen Here is the inimitable Master Sheng Yen at his best, illuminating the ancient texts of the Chinese Zen tradition to show how wonderfully practical they really are, even for us today.
 The texts, written by two of the founders of the Ts’ao-tung sect of Chan Buddhism, are poems entitled Inquiry into Matching Halves and Song of the Precious Mirror Samadhi.
 Both emphasize the Chan view that wisdom is not separate from vexation, and both speak of the levels of awareness through which one must pass on the way to realization.
 Both are also works of Buddhist philosophy that can serve as guides to spiritual practice for anyone.
-Purchase online from Amazon or contact CMC for more information.
+Purchase online from Amazon.

 By Chan Master Sheng Yen This is an inspiring guide to the practice of Chan (Chinese Zen) in the words of four great masters of that tradition.
 It includes teachings from contemporary masters Xuyun and Sheng Yen, and from Jiexian and Boshan of the Ming Dynasty(1368–1644).
 Though the texts were written over a period of hundreds of years, they are all remarkably lucid and are perfect for beginners as well as more advanced practitioners today.
 All the main points of spiritual practice are covered: philosophical foundations, methods, approaches to problems and obstacles — all aimed at helping the student attain the way to enlightenment.
 Purchase online from Amazon.

 Here is an ideal guide to the practice of Chan Buddhism by a great modern teacher.
 Part One presents Master Sheng Yen's lively, anecdotal account of the history and main principles of the Chan tradition, along with his careful instructions for meditation.
 Part Two consists of 180 of his gemlike aphorisms and sayings that serve as inspirations to spiritual practice.
 The book will appeal to beginners as well as experienced students.
-Purchase at Amazon or Dharma Drum Culture (Mandarin website)
+Purchase at Amazon.

 By Chan Master Sheng Yen Master Sheng Yen, a Dharma descendant of the founders of Buddhism in China, considers the concepts of suffering, enlightenment, and, compassion, and briefly recaps the history of Buddhism in China.
 But he goes beyond these issues to discuss contemporary matters and questions he has encountered in his years of teaching in the United States.
 Sometimes personal and always instructive, Mater Sheng Yen's introductory work is perfect for those just coming to Buddhism, and for those who are already very familiar with the Tibetan and Zen schools.
-Purchase online from Amazon or contact CMC for more information.
+Purchase online from Amazon.

 By Chan Master Sheng Yen Here is a spiritual practice uncomplicated enough for anyone to learn, yet rich enough to be worked with for a lifetime.
 The traditional Chan (Chinese Zen) practice called Silent Illumination begins with nothing more than putting aside all thoughts except the awareness of oneself "just sitting."
-It's so simple in execution that it has sometimes been called the "method of no-method"—yet simple as it is, the practice is subtle and profound, with the potential for ever subtler refinements as the practitioner moves toward mastery of it.
-When fully penetrated, this radical form of emptying one's busy mind-stream leads to perception of the vast ocean of pure awareness.
-Purchase online from Amazon or contact CMC for more information.
+It's so simple in execution that it has sometimes been called the "method of no-method"—yet simple as it is, the practice is subtle and profound, with the potential forever subtler refinements as the practitioner moves toward mastery of it.
+When fully penetrated, this radical form of emptying one's busy mind-stream leads to the perception of the vast ocean of pure awareness.
+Purchase online from Amazon.

 Dharma For Daily Life

 By Chan Master Sheng Yen In Zen Wisdom Chan Master Sheng Yen answers questions from his students with clarity, humor, and depth.
 Collected over several years, these conver- sations focus on the simple yet seemingly elusive principles of Chan (Zen) practice.
 The questions deal not only with the philosophical foundations of Buddhism, such as "What is the self?" but also with issues such as how to practice meditation in daily life.
 Combining Buddhist wisdom with informed knowledge of contem- porary life, Master Sheng Yen shows us that the Buddha's teachings are still fresh and relevant today.
-Purchase online from Amazon or contact CMC for more information.
+Purchase online from Amazon.

 By Chan Master Sheng Yen In Dharma Drum, Master Sheng Yen offers fresh insights into the ways we can bring Chan study and practice into our daily lives.
 Part One includes anecdotal explanations of the history and concepts that shaped Chan Buddhism, along with careful explanations of methods for meditation and other practices.
 Part Two pulls us into the rhythms of practice itself, with aphorisms and bits of guidance for people at any level of practice.
 "In Buddhism, awakening from the long dream of life means realizing your self-nature. ...
-Although we may understand that our lives are dream- like, we still bear responsibility for this sleeping and waking dream". -- Chan Master Sheng Yen Purchase online from Amazon or contact CMC for more information.
+Although we may understand that our lives are dream- like, we still bear responsibility for this sleeping and waking dream". -- Chan Master Sheng Yen Purchase online from Amazon.

-By Chan Master Sheng Yen Complete Enlightenment is the first authoritative English translation and commentary on The Sutra of Complete Enlightenment, a central Mahayana text that shaped the development of East Asian Buddhism and Chan.
+by Master Sheng Yen Complete Enlightenment is the first authoritative English translation and commentary on The Sutra of Complete Enlightenment, a central Mahayana text that shaped the development of East Asian Buddhism and Chan.
 Master Sheng Yen incisively applies the sutra to practice in contemporary life.
 The central theme of this book consists of penetrating dialogues between the Buddha and twelve illustrious bodhisattvas on the nature of enlightenment.
 Each of the bodhisattvas is an enlightened being who epitomizes the ideals of Mahayana Buddhism, the Middle Way of vowing to help all sentient beings while on the path to buddha-hood.
 "The Sutra of Complete Enlightenment is a Dharma dialogue between the Buddha and several great bodhisattvas in the presence of a large Sangha.
 If you know how to be there and how to listen, you will be able to actually participate in it.
-It is still going on." --Thich Nhat Hanh Purchase online from Amazon or contact CMC for more information.
+It is still going on." --Thich Nhat Hanh Purchase online from Amazon.